jiayuzhao05/jiayuzhao05/README.md

 📚 **Education**
 - Currently pursuing Computer Science and statistics at the University of Chicago
-- Research interests: Distributed Systems, Machine Learning Algorithms, and Fintech
+- Research interests: Machine Learning Algorithms, and Fintech

 🌱 **Always Learning**
-- Exploring microservices architecture, Kubernetes, and cloud-native deployments (AWS/GCP)
 - Keeping up with cutting-edge deep learning techniques like Transformers, reinforcement learning, and automated trading strategies

 📫 **How to Reach Me**